Skip to content

 Terminal window

 Why YAML by default?
 For larger configs, YAML requires less punctuation and is more readable with nested custom-command specs.
-TOML is still available via --dump-config toml if you prefer it.
+TOML is still available via config dump --format toml if you prefer it.

 Do a dry run — check your whole project without rewriting a single file: